AmanLakhuja/Hover-Debug-Overlay-Extension/README.md

 * **No Popup:** The extension operates without a popup, offering a faster and more direct user experience.
 All controls are handled via the main toolbar icon and the right-click context menu.

+* Remembers your settings using local storage

+* No data collection, no remote requests, no analytics

 ---

 ## 3. Installation